oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Prepare the backend for deployment

-    The Oracle Backend for Spring Boot and Microservices admin service is not exposed outside of the Kubernetes cluster by default.
+    The Oracle Backend for Spring Boot and Microservices admin service is not exposed outside the Kubernetes cluster by default.
 Oracle recommends using a **kubectl** port forwarding tunnel to establish a secure connection to the admin service.

     Start a tunnel using this command in a new terminal window: